ilarsf/MapDbSNP/README.md

 # MapDbSNP

-Add positions to data that only contains dbSNP IDs
+* UNIX commands and Rscripts will add positions to data that only contains dbSNP IDs
+* Will download dbSNP151 from UCSC genome browser

 ## Required R packages